vmware-tanzu/community-edition/docs/site/content/docs/assets/capd-clusters.md

 1. Go through the installation process for Docker.
 With the following considerations:

    * The Kubernetes Network Settings are auto-filled with a default CNI Provider and Cluster Service CIDR.
-   * CAPD Proxy settings are experimental and are to be used at your own risk.
+   * Docker Proxy settings are experimental and are to be used at your own risk.

     > Until we have more TCE documentation, you can find the full TKG docs
     > [here](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.2/vmware-tanzu-kubernetes-grid-12/GUID-mgmt-clusters-deploy-management-clusters.html).